Feature #1039

 You could instead imagine making a CTOOL that calculates it based on the users input (much better than wrapping all options into ctbin).
 So in the case that the user wants to do a simple spectral anlysis with no migration matrix, they could simply run ctsafeenergy migrationmatrix.fits method=bias value=0.10

-#16 Updated by Deil Christoph almost 11 years ago
+#16 Updated by Deil Christoph about 11 years ago

 I think Karl’s idea of having regions in X, Y, Energy (and possibly other parameters) where IRFs are “good” is nice.